luntergroup/octopus/README.md

 ####*Installing with Homebrew (for OS X)*

-The recommended method of installation for Max OS X is with the package manager [Homebrew](http://brew.sh)
+The recommended method of installation for Max OS X is with the package manager [Homebrew](http://brew.sh):

 ```shell
 $ brew tap science
 $ brew install octopus
 ```

 This will download the relevant files (including any dependancies) and install to `usr/local/bin`.
-Octopus can then be easily updated or removed
+Octopus can then be easily updated or removed:

 ```shell
 $ brew upgrade octopus